aryef/sample-crud-app/docs/dev_instructions.md

 add and configure various configs in this directory

-add index and test.ts files for assertions
+add get_customer and test.ts files for assertions

 npx dtslint ./tests/types-dtslint/